Updated July 5, 2026

 The main options are building coverage, business personal property coverage, business income coverage, equipment breakdown coverage, and ordinance or law coverage.
 Each one addresses a different part of the property and recovery process after a covered loss.

-Gather your property address, square footage, construction details, roof age, occupancy type, equipment list, and prior claims history, then compare quotes from multiple carriers or an independent agent.
+Gather your property address, square footage, construction details, roof age, occupancy type, equipment list, and prior claims history, then compare quotes from multiple carriers or get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options.
 Mississippi businesses should compare options because 280 insurers compete in the state market.

 Choose a deductible you can actually pay after a storm, fire, or theft claim, while still keeping the premium manageable.
 In Mississippi, higher deductibles can lower premium, but they should fit your cash flow and recovery plan.